-When debugging an MPI job by invoking PGDBG with the -mpi option, each process is stopped before the first assembly instruction in the program.
+When debugging an MPI job after invoking the PGDBG CLI with the -mpi option, each process is stopped before the first assembly instruction in the program.
 Continuing execution using step or next is not appropriate; instead, use the cont command.